-Ex parte proof is required any time the defendant defaults after having entered an appearance, including when a default is entered on the day of trial, even if the defendant's only prior appearance before the court was answering his or her name at the initial hearing.
+Ex parte proof is required any time the defendant defaults after having entered an appearance, including when a default is entered on the day of trial, even if the defendant's only prior appearance before the court was answering his or her name at roll call.
 The plaintiff must present proof of both liability and damages at an ex parte proof hearing before a judgment may be entered.
-See L&T Rule 14.
+See L&T Rule 11(e).
 At an ex parte proof hearing, the plaintiff is expected to prove every allegation contained in the complaint.
-If the plaintiff presents satisfactory proof at the ex parte proof hearing, the judge will order that a judgment be entered.
-See L&T Rule 14(c)(2)(B)
+If the plaintiff presents satisfactory proof at the ex parte proof hearing, the judge will order that a judgment be entered upon the filing of an affidavit in compliance with the Servicemembers Civil Relief Act.

-With the exception of drug haven cases, the presentation of ex parte proof is not required in cases in which defaults are entered at the initial hearing and the defendant has never made an appearance in the case.
-See L&T Rule 14(c).
+With the exception of drug haven cases, the presentation of ex parte proof is not required in cases in which defaults are entered at roll call, and the defendant has never made an appearance in the case.
+See L&T Rule 4, 11(e).
 Drug haven cases involve a housing accommodation where drugs are illegally stored, manufactured, used or distributed.
 D.C.
 Code §42.3601 et seq. contains additional information regarding residential drug related evictions.